Olympus E-M5 II vs Panasonic GM5

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the GM5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the E-M5 II and the GM5 have been discontinued, but can regularly be found used on ebay.
 The E-M5 II was replaced by the Olympus E-M5 III, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M5 II and GM5 can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Panasonic GM5 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-M5 II or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.